apache/arrow/docs/source/cpp/parquet.rst

 The :class:`arrow::FileReader` class reads data for an entire file or row group into an :class:`::arrow::Table`.

-The :func:`arrow::WriteTable` method writes an entire :class:`::arrow::Table` to an output file.
+The :func:`arrow::WriteTable` function writes an entire :class:`::arrow::Table` to an output file.

 The :class:`StreamReader` and :class:`StreamWriter` classes allow for data to be written using a C++ input/output streams approach to read/write fields column by column and row by row.
-This is approach is offered for ease of use and type-safety.
+This approach is offered for ease of use and type-safety.
 It is of course also useful when data must be streamed as files are read and written incrementally.

+Please note that the performance of the :class:`StreamReader` and :class:`StreamWriter` classes will not be as good due to the type checking and the fact that column values are processed one at a time.

 FileReader
 ==========